dij0s/PETAL/thesis/bachelor_thesis.typ

 As such, only the suitability of roofs and facades for use of solar energy is estimated using this technique as they are both datasets which showcase potential of exploitation rather than precise measurements on top of being well distributed in the geographic space.
 The confidence level in this case is set to 80%.

-With the data standardized and properly aggregated, the geocontext retriever agent must now be able to interact with it.
+With the data standardized and properly aggregated, the geocontext retriever agent must now be able to interact with them.

 Previously, AI agents were described as autonomous systems able to operate and make decisions independently.
 These operations rely on tools.